-Figure 3.
-Schematic showing how a split groundplane may increase radiation if the power-bus is noisy with respect to the chassis.
+Figure 5: Schematic showing how a split groundplane may increase radiation if the power-bus is noisy with respect to the chassis.

-The noise model shown in Figure 2 assumes the noise source is driving the I/O line relative to the reference plane.
-However, if the power-bus itself is at a different RF potential relative to the chassis, as shown in Figure 3, the groundplane split can exacerbate the noise problem.
-The noise source in Figure 3 may be a power-bus that has significant RF noise with respect to another reference structure in the chassis.
-Various connectors, reference planes, and the chassis provide a conduction path for noise currents to return to their source.
-Without connectivity between the PCB reference planes and the chassis near the connector plate, the I/O line (shown connected to the PCB reference plane in Figure 3) can be driven against the chassis where the I/O line exits.
+The noise models shown in Figures 3 and 4 assumes the noise source is driving the I/O line relative to the reference plane.
+However, if the power-bus itself is being driven relative to the chassis, as shown in Figure 5 the groundplane split exacerbates the noise problem.
+The noise source in Figure 5 may be a power-bus that has significant RF noise with respect to another reference structure in the chassis.
+Various connectors, reference planes, and the chassis provide a conduction path for noise currents to return to the hypothetical noise source.
+Without connectivity between the PCB reference planes and the chassis near the connector plate, the I/O line (shown connected to the PCB reference plane in Figure 5) can be driven against the chassis where the I/O line exits the chassis.
 When the groundplane is continuous, the I/O line is at relatively the same potential as the chassis where the I/O line exits the system.
-Consequently, the EMI antenna terminals are effectively shorted, and EMI is reduced.
+Consequently, the EMI antenna terminals are shorted, and EMI is reduced.